 The students, nominated by their teachers, receive training to recognize risk factors and warning signs early on so that they can help those in need to help.

 We want all of our students to be healthy and ready to learn, and we recognize that strong mental health and wellness play a vital role in a student's growth and success.
 Students who are struggling with stress, anxiety or other concerns cannot focus on school work.
-That's why we’ve partnered with Solutions Community Counseling, Catalyst Counseling, and Cincinnati Children’s Hospital to help increase student access to high quality and affordable mental healthcare.
+That's why we’ve partnered with Catalyst Counseling and Cincinnati Children’s Hospital to help increase student access to high quality and affordable mental healthcare.